banool/auslan_dictionary/README.md

 sudo gem update
 pod install
 ```
+Make sure you're using an up to date ruby / gem and it is configured first in your PATH.
+Make sure `pod` is coming from that gem install too.
+[See here](https://stackoverflow.com/questions/20755044/how-do-i-install-cocoapods).
+Make sure to use the one with `-n`.

 ## Screenshots
 First, make sure you've implemented the fix in https://github.com/flutter/flutter/issues/91668 if the issue is still active.
 In short, make the following change to `~/homebrew/Caskroom/flutter/2.10.3/flutter/packages/integration_test/ios/Classes/IntegrationTestPlugin.m`